 So let me say this first off, A hinge is NOT a squat!
 Yes the hips flex, Yes the knees flex but NO the ankles do not flex!

-In a hinge you have MAXIMUM hip flexion and MINIMUM knee flexion.
-In a squat you have maximum flexion in the ankles, knees, and the hips.
+In a squat, you have maximum flexion in the ankles, knees, and the hips.

 - Start standing about 1 foot away from the wall